nahojd/supreme-invention/source/_drafts/Repairing-a-cracked-PCB-in-a-Commodore-1901-monitor.md

 For the rest of the broken traces, there just wasn't enough room to use this method, at least not with the tools and skill at my disposal.
 So I had to solder wires over the rest of the cracks.

 {% asset_img PCB_fully_repaired.jpg "Looks like a nest of snakes... " %}

+_I really need to finish this post soon!!_

+Finally, here is a picture of my five year old son playing Krakout II on the repaired monitor!

+{% asset_img boy_playing_krakout_ii_on_c64_and_commodore_1901.jpg "Some games never get old!
+Unfortunately, the improved colours does not show at all in this image..." %}